FelixNloom/Pre-season-4-video-blocks/README.md

 The "Projects" tab is where you'll find a project (a fancy check list) for completeing production of this season of Multiplayer Mayhem.

+ROUGH EDITS

+As of 13 August 2019, the videos are still in prodcutoin.
 Listed below are links to the first edits of the videos.
 Please provide feedback so we can develop impressive final versions.

 Week 1 - Gang Beasts
 https://youtu.be/VxRozjydOvM